Likhith-Sugganahalli/PointCloudVisualization/README.md

 Installing open3d for python:

-Because i faced memory leaks while using the pip version, it is recommended that open3d 13 is installed using the wheel provided, download the wheel(download the wheel by right-click>save link as) into your working directory and using the command:
+Because i faced memory leaks while using the pip version, it is recommended that open3d-13 is installed using:

 (Inside a venv)
-python3 -m pip install <the wheel file>
+python3 -m pip install open3d

 Setup the dataset: